jenova-marie/shh/README.md

 - ⚙️ **Environment Management** – Easily configure, persist, and manage Shh environment variables.
 - 🖥️ **Beautiful UI** – Intuitive and visually appealing terminal interface with color-coding.
 - 🔧 **Automation Support** – Fully scriptable for CI/CD pipelines and automated deployments.
+- 🔄 **Self-Updating** – Easy in-place updates that keep your installation current with the latest features.

 ## 📦 Installation